Controls

 Administration

-Continuous spell checking: If a spell checker has been installed on the server and is administered for Stylo, you can activate the continuous spell checking here.
+Continuous spell check: If a spell checker has been installed on the server and administered for Stylo, you can activate the continuous spell check here.
 This setting is document-specific.

-You can find more information about spell checking here.
+You can find more information about the spell check here.

 Remember deleted objects: Text frames that are deleted are only made invisible in the document.
 They can be restored later using the "Restore objects" function.
 The prerequisites are: